shakyav/infrastructure/README.md

 Create ec2 instance , iam role and policy , create rds instance , create dynamodb , create s3 bucket which can be accessed by ec2 profile

+CREATE HOSTED ZONE FOR DOMAIN IN ROOT AWS ACCOUNT

+CREATE SUBDOMAIN & HOSTED ZONE FOR DEV AWS ACCOUNT

+CREATE SUBDOMAIN & HOSTED ZONE FOR PROD AWS ACCOUNT

+Create IAM User for CI/CD

+Create S3 bucket for CodeDeploy

+Create CodeDeploy Application Resource

+Create CodeDeploy Deployment Group Resource

+Add/update the DNS record api.dev.yourdomainname.tld. to the public IP address of the EC2 instance when using the DEV/Prod AWS account.

+Create AWS CodeDeploy appspec.yml to deploy your application on EC2 instances.
+The appspec.yml file should be in root of your repository.

 # Steps to install and setup Terraform on fedora

 # - Run the following commands to install